-Bed bugs, known scientifically as Cimex lectularius (Cimicidae) are small wingless insects that feed by hematophagy - exclusively on the blood of warm blooded-animals.
-As we are warm-blooded animals, we are ideal hosts for them.
+Bedbugs, known scientifically as Cimex lectularius (Cimicidae) are small wingless insects that feed exclusively on the blood of warm-blooded animals.
+Humans are ideal hosts for them.

-When seen close up they may have a white, light tan to a deep brown or burnt orange color.
+When seen close up, they may have a white, light tan to a deep brown or burnt orange color.
 Just after molting, most of them are plain white.
-When they have had their feed a dark red or black blob may be observed within their body.
+When they have fed, a dark red or black blob may be observed within their body.
 They will instinctively seek shelter in dark cracks and crevices when disturbed.

 Contents of this article: